AKloc/BookNotes/Leisure/Feeding the Mouth that Bites You.md

 	- Be a passive listener.
 If your kid tells you about another kid being a jerk, don't say the kid is a jerk, ask how the kid feels about it.
 	- Don't compliment way too much.
 Teens want to be treated like adults, not patted on the back like children.
 	- Techniques: Dad dates.
 Car conversations (nice because it guarantees an end to the conversation and that attention is at least somewhat split)
-- Need to really respect privacy.
+- Need to really respect privacy, otherwise you won't be trusted.
+- They WANT to communicate, but they DON'T want to be talked down to.
+Give them opportunities to do it.

 **What can I do with this?**
 - empathy++.
 - I buy into the idea that teens are looking for more autonomy and that it's important to give it to them in a deliberate manner so that they're not bewildered when they leave the nest.
 - I needed to hear that long-winded lectures and stories may feel great for the speaker, but the listener doesn't care.
-- As simple as it sounds - make sure that I'm
+- Make sure that I'm cognizant that the whole strategy changes when they start hitting that adolescent mark.
+Treat them like adults, get more into the "whys" vs. "obey"

 **Personal Bottom Line**
 - 9/10